Jason Gray (musician): Career

 On March 4, 2014, Gray released the album Love Will Have the Final Word, which speaks to the redeeming power of unfailing love, decisiveness, and closure.
 The lead single, "With Every Act of Love", helped mark the most successful launch at radio in Centricity Music history at that time, with 39 adds its debut week; it reached Billboards Top Ten AC Indicator chart and Top 20 on the National Audience Chart and was a No.1 radio hit.
 In March 2014, Gray embarked on the K-LOVE Listener Appreciate Tour in support of his newest album.

 On March 20, 2014, Gray joined The Bible: Son of God 2014 Tour along with artists such as Natalie Grant, Francesca Battistelli, Sidewalk Prophets, Chris August and Meredith Andrews.
 In February 2015, Gray went on the spring leg of the Beautiful Offerings Tour with Big Daddy Weave along with Citizen Way and Lauren Daigle.

 Love Will Have the Final Word: Post Script was released June 9, 2015.
 It features remixes, over-cuts and demos from the previous album Love Will Have the Final Word and the new songs "Glow in the Dark" and "One Voice".
 His subsequent studio album, Where the Light Gets In, was released on June 17, 2016, with Centricity Music.

 He released The Kipper Gray Sessions EP in 2018, a collaboration between him and his son Kristopher "Kipper" Gray, who produced and co-wrote for the project.
-In 2019 he started and hosted the Acoustic Storytime as a monthly radio show for Sirius XM's The Message that features songs, stories and conversations with other Christian musicians.
+In 2019 he started and hosted the Acoustic Storytime as a monthly radio show for SiriusXM's The Message that features songs, stories and conversations with other Christian musicians.
 He also released the first of three EPs, Order, in 2019, followed by Disorder and Reorder, which were eventually repackaged together as a full-length album, Order Disorder Reorder, in 2020.

+In 2025, Gray released "Comfort & Joy", a collaboration with Point of Grace.
+The song went on to lead the Billboard Christian Adult Contemporary Airplay chart.
+The accomplishment led Gray to appear as the cover on Pandora's Contemporary Christian Christmas.